bodrick/awesome/README.md

 *   [Arize-ai/phoenix](https://github.com/Arize-ai/phoenix) - AI Observability & Evaluation
 *   [run-llama/llama\_index](https://github.com/run-llama/llama_index) - LlamaIndex is the leading document agent and OCR platform
 *   [Comfy-Org/ComfyUI](https://github.com/Comfy-Org/ComfyUI) - The most powerful and modular diffusion model GUI, api and backend with a graph/nodes interface.
+*   [traefikturkey/onramp](https://github.com/traefikturkey/onramp) - Traefik with all the stuffing.
+Onramp is a docker compose setup designed to allow users to get up to speed quickly and securely using Traefik, LetsEncrypt, Cloudflare Tunnels and other popular self hosted home lab services.
 *   [PAPAMICA/docker-compose-collection](https://github.com/PAPAMICA/docker-compose-collection) - These docker-compose allow you to deploy multiple services easily and quickly.
 You can use them with Portainer directly or via docker-compose commands.
 *   [healthchecks/healthchecks](https://github.com/healthchecks/healthchecks) - Open-source cron job and background task monitoring service, written in Python & Django
 *   [coqui-ai/TTS](https://github.com/coqui-ai/TTS) - 🐸💬 - a deep learning toolkit for Text-to-Speech, battle-tested in research and production